SHOWING 1 - 1 OF 1 RESULTS

 Winter Driving Requirements -- Enforced winter tire requirement - German Road Traffic Ordinance stipulates that a POV may only be operated on icy or snowy roads, on black ice, or slush if all wheels are equipped with M + S tires or approved all season tires.
 Winter tires must have M & S letters or a snow flake symbol, all season tires must show the symbols for all four seasons.
 Make sure all lights are in good working order, brakes properly adjusted and battery charging properly and battery terminals are clean and tight.
 Be sure all fluids are at proper levels, including anti-freeze at the right level and concentration and ensure windshield wiper blades are cleaning properly.

-Mandatory items to have in your vehicle while driving in Germany are an approved first aid kit and warning triangle.
+Mandatory items to have in your vehicle while driving in Germany are an approved first aid kit with two COVID-19 FFP2 face masks, reflecting warning vests and a warning triangle.

-Suggested check-list of winter items to have in your vehicle while driving in Germany are: snow shovel, ice scraper and a brush, tow chain or strap, tire chains, flashlight (with extra batteries), jumper cables, abrasive material (cat litter, sand, salt, or traction mats), a flashing yellow light, and reflective vest.
+Suggested check-list of winter items to have in your vehicle while driving in Germany are: snow shovel, ice scraper and a brush, tow chain or strap, tire chains, flashlight (with extra batteries), jumper cables, abrasive material (cat litter, sand, salt, or traction mats), a flashing yellow light, and reflective vest (is mandatory now).

 Status of Forces Agreement (SOFA) requires that all U.S. personnel and family members assigned to Germany first have a valid stateside license, German, or other recognized country license in order to receive a United States Army Europe (USAREUR) Privately Owned Vehicles (POV) license.
 Personnel without a valid license will have to attend driver's training on the local economy at their own expense (~$2000).
 The minimum age for operation of a POV in Germany is 18.
 Individuals with graduated/provisional/limited drivers licenses will usually have the same restrictions issued on their USAREUR driver's licenses.